Nowhere dense Ramsey sets: Abstract

 \section{Abstract}

-A set of points $S$ in Euclidean space $\RR^d$ is called \textit{Ramsey} if any finite partition of $\RR^{\infty}$ yields a monochromatic copy of $S$.
-While characterization of Ramsey set remains a major open problem in the area, a stronger ``density'' concept was considered in \cite{FR90}: If $S$ is a $d$-dimensional simplex, then for any $\mu>0$ there is an integer $d:=d(S,\mu)$ and finite configuration $X\subseteq \RR^d$ such that any subconfiguration $Y\subseteq X$ with $|Y|\geq \mu |X|$ contains a copy of $S$.
+A set of points $S$ in Euclidean space $\RR^d$ is called \textit{Ramsey} if any finite coloring of $\RR^{\infty}$ yields a monochromatic copy of $S$.
+While characterization of Ramsey set remains a major open problem in Euclidean Ramsey theory, a stronger ``density'' result was considered in \cite{FR90}: If $S$ is a $d$-dimensional simplex, then for any $\mu>0$ there is an integer $d:=d(S,\mu)$ and finite configuration $X\subseteq \RR^d$ such that any subconfiguration $Y\subseteq X$ with $|Y|\geq \mu |X|$ contains a copy of $S$.
 Complementing this, here we show the existence of $\mu:=\mu(S)$ and of an infinite configuration $X\subseteq \RR^{\infty}$ with the property that any finite coloring of $X$ yields a monochromatic copy of $S$, yet for any finite set of points $Y\subseteq X$ contains a subset $Z\subseteq Y$ of size $|Z|\geq \mu |Y|$ without a copy of $S$.